khaosdoctor/my-notes/node/node-under-the-hood.md

 In SSA variables are never assigned again; they are bound once to their value and that's it.
 This form breaks down any procedure into several basic blocks of computation which ends with a branch to another block whether this branch is conditional or not.
 As you can see variables are bound to unique names at each assignment and, in the end, the `phi` function takes all the `x`s and merge them together, returning the one which has a value.

-When the HIR is being generated, Hydrogen applies several optimizations to the code such as contant folding, method inlining and other stuff we'll see at the end of this guide - there's a whole section to it.
+When the HIR is being generated, Hydrogen applies several optimisations to the code such as contant folding, method inlining and other stuff we'll see at the end of this guide - there's a whole section to it.

 The result Hydrogen outputs is an optimized CFG which the next compiler, Lithium, takes as input to generate actual optimized code.